 Take note of any potential damage on your gutters and get them repaired as soon as possible to prevent increased problems during storms and weather threats.
 Take note if there are any uneven sections, leaks, or loose brackets.
 Ensure that your gutters are securely attached to your roof.
 These repairs or the problems that stem from clogged gutters can be costly so we want to avoid them as best we can.

-Some homeowners find rodents like mice, squirrels and small raccoons, take shelter in their gutters.
-The concave shape of the gutters and easy access to the ground (through the downspout), make your gutters a great nesting place for little animals.
+Some homeowners find rodents like mice, squirrels and small raccoons, taking shelter in their gutters.
+The concave shape and easy access to the ground (through the downspout), make your gutters a great nesting place for little animals.
 If this is an issue you face, consider getting downspout screens (install them at ground level) with some humane rodent repellent nearby to keep animals from using the downspout as an elevator to the warmth of your attic.

 Long story short, making sure that your gutters are properly maintained is a guaranteed way to help ensure the safety and well-being of both your home and your family.